joshbakervt/joshbakervt/README.md

 Hi, I'm Josh
 =============================

-Software Engineer from Burlington, VT currently working at <a href="https://audialab.com/" target="_blank">Audialab</a>

 ### Cool Stuff
 * [What's the Data (In Progress)](https://jjbaker.w3.uvm.edu/web/) - This is a freelance website I'm developing for a neurosurgeon with the intent of making PubMed publications accessible to neuroscience students.
 The site uses AWS Lambda, DynamoDB and a custom API gateway for on-demand data processing and retrieval.
 * [205 Days Later (Contributor)](https://gitlab.uvm.edu/jjbaker/cs-205-group-10-final-project) - An immersive 2.5D Call of Duty Zombies style video game built using Python Arcade.
 I developed a spawning algorithm using an LRU-cache for coordinates to evenly distribute spawn location.